Rocks and boulders

 Slingestenen.
 (Photo copyright © by Kaj Halberg)

-‘Rocking stones’ are erratic boulders, resting on the bedrock, which can be moved a little up and down with very little force, often merely by pushing with one hand.
+‘Rocking stones’ are erratic boulders, which rest on the bedrock in a position, which allows them to be moved a little up and down with very little force, often merely by pushing with one hand.
 Once there were several of these boulders on Bornholm, but most of them have lost the ability to ‘rock’.

-Elsebeth Norup, attempting to move Rokkestenen (‘The Rocking Stone’) in Rutsker Højlyng, Bornholm, but it has lost the ability to be moved.
+Elsebeth Norup attempts to move Rokkestenen (‘The Rocking Stone’) in Rutsker Højlyng, Bornholm, but it has lost the ability to be moved.
 (Photo copyright © by Kaj Halberg)

 Stony coast with glacial erratics, Vivesholm, Gotland, Sweden.
 The buildings in the background are fishermen’s sheds.
 (Photo copyright © by Kaj Halberg)